Outstanding Book Award

 2019: White Guys on Campus: Racism, White Identity, and the Myth of “Post-Racial” Higher Education by Nolan L. Cabrera

-2018: Heather Rowan-Kenyon, Ana M. Martinez Aleman, and Mandy Savitz-Romer
+2018: Technology and Engagement: Making Technology Work for First Generation College Students by Heather Rowan-Kenyon, Ana M. Martinez Aleman, and Mandy Savitz-Romer

 Outstanding Book Award Committee